oracle-devrel/cd3-automation-toolkit/README.md

 ## Getting Started

-### Pre-requisite
+### Pre-requisites
 * Git
-* Any docker cli compatible platform such as docker or rancher.
+* Any docker cli compatible platform such as Docker or Rancher.
 * OCI Tenancy Access Requirement -
 Appropriate IAM policies must be in place for each of the resources that the user may try to create.
 Minimum requirement for the user to get started is to have the ability to read to the tenancy.